 After breakfast, together with Athens taxi tours, you will visit the Diros cave, one of the world’s most beautiful caves located on the western shores of the Laconic Peninsula, on the Gulf of Diros, under the minimalist landscape of Mani where nature, with incomparable deftness and patience, has carved a miracle surpassing any imagination.
 Stark-white stalagmites and stalactites, impressive curtains, and sparkling crystals embellish each one of its corners, creating a breathtaking spectacle.
 Lunch and we will take the way to Monemvasia.

 Day 4: Monemvasia – Athens

 After breakfast, Athens taxi tours will guide us to Monemvasia.
-A location of historical and archaeological significance, Monemvasia has been designated by the Greek ministry of Environment as a place of natural beauty.
+A location of historical and archaeological significance, Monemvasia has been designated by the Greek Ministry of Environment as a place of natural beauty.
 Visit the Castle of Monemvasia.
-A beautiful place full of tales, History and magic.
-Entering the Monemvasia city you will be charmed by the narrow cobbled alleys.
-In the main alley of Monemvasia you can visit beautiful small shops, coffee shops and restaurants.
+A beautiful place is full of tales, History, and magic.
+Entering Monemvasia city you will be charmed by the narrow cobbled alleys.
+In the main alley of Monemvasia, you can visit beautiful small shops, coffee shops, and restaurants.
 It is as if time has stopped in the middle ages period.
-Experience the Byzantine castle-city with the mansions the Byzantine churches which are wedged in the houses, the arches and the coat of arms of St. Mark, the remnants of the Venetian dominance of the region.
+Experience the Byzantine castle-city with the mansions the Byzantine churches which are wedged in the houses, the arches, and the coat of arms of St. Mark, the remnants of the Venetian dominance of the region.

 There are almost 40 dilapidated Byzantine churches which are very interesting to see.
 Walking to the city you can observe the vigorous Venetian influence in decoration, even in the house’s chimneys that are built to the east side with balconies so as to admire the sea.

-Return to Athens through the beautiful landscape of Peloponnese.
+Return to Athens through the beautiful landscape of the Peloponnese.